 I think you will all believe me to be Paper Mache crazy at the moment!
+And have a great set of Paper Halloween Crafts for you to browse.
 Yes, we have had a number of paper mache posts recently, but THIS craft, we actually made LAST year.
 We made it for St Martin’s Day and Halloween – a nice way for us to bring our Austrian and British traditions together.
 We made two Halloween Laterns, this classic “Jack O’Lantern” inspired by the Nightmare Before Christmas, and a stripey one.
 Sadly the stripey one is “no longer around” (someone rather took a shining to it and it got played with a lot!).
 I took lots of photos at the time, but I lost them in the great PC crash.
 So you will have to make do with the finished image only!

 Use our easy peasy guide to how to make paper mache from flour – inexpensive, environmentally friendly and quick!

 You may also like this super easy Jack Skellington Wreath – love the technique to make this – adapte the colour scheme to suit your Halloween Decor.. and the best bit?
 It is all made from PAPER!!!
 Yep.. a fabulous Paper Halloween Wreath!

 The kids helped tear the tissue and stick it on!